tritemio/manta_manu/untitled.md

 period of a few tens o microseconds and the fluorescent emission is detected in two (donor and acceptor, or D and A) spectral bands by two separate detectors.
 The use of two lasers for excitation allows separating singly from doubly labeled species, greatly extending the range of samples that is possible to resolve.
 For example, dual-laser exitation allows separating D-only from 0 or low FRET species that would be undistinguishable with only a single excitation laser.

-therefore leaving the full range of FRET efficiencies that are unresolvable in  advantage is the ability to separate D-only and A-only molecules from the ones undergoing FRET FERTad greatly improving the (smFRET) experiemtnsSingle-molecule FRET periodic acceptor excitation (smFRET-PAX) \cite{Doose_2007} measurements are similar to single-molecule FRET microsecond alternated excitation (smFRET-μsALEX).
+Single-molecule FRET periodic acceptor excitation (smFRET-PAX) \cite{Doose_2007} measurements are similar to single-molecule FRET microsecond alternated excitation (smFRET-μsALEX).
 In both cases measurements using two lasers to excite freely-diffusing molecules, the donor (D) laser is constantly on, while the acceptor (A) laser modulated turning it ON and OFF with a period of a few tens of microseconds.